 Don’t be intimidated.
 We’re not trying to have PhD-level discussions here.
 Maybe it’s a recipe from the book that you tried and loved (or not).
 Maybe something in one of the books reminds you of a memory of your own.
 Maybe you just like an author’s writing style.
 Maybe you just want to find some new food and culinary books.

-Let’s go and unlearn some shit together.
+Let’s keep on unlearning some shit together.